Google v. Oracle, by Analogy

 This is same as the relationship between Oracle and Google.
 Oracle bought a company who made a programming language called Java that became popular.
 When Google was making their Android phones, they wanted to make it easy for developers to write apps and games for it.
 Since so many people were already familiar with Java, they decided to let developers use it.
 However, they made their own Java from scratch that looks like Oracle's Java from a programmer's point of view but is completely different behind the scenes.
 As with Joe and Gina, the way you place your order is the same, but that's where the similarity ends.

-Oracle is suing Google because they say it’s unfair that Google allowed their developers to write programs in something that looks like Java, except without it actually being Java, and that Oracle should pay them for the privilege.
+Oracle is suing Google because they say it's unfair that Google allowed their developers to write programs in something that looks like Java, except without it actually being Java, and that Google should pay them for the privilege.

 If it's not reasonable that Gina should have to pay Joe just because her robot dog knows how to respond to "order steak plus potato", then it's not reasonable that Google should have to pay Oracle since they didn't use any of Oracle's underlying work.